-Each morning, we will explore a different part of campus to look at interior and exterior spaces.
-The young architects will be guided in using different sketching techniques as well as a variety of artistic media (pencil, charcoal, color pencil, and pen techniques).
+Each morning, weather permitting, we will explore a different part of campus to look at interior and exterior spaces.
+The architects will be guided in using different sketching techniques as well as a variety of artistic media (pencil, color pencil, and pen techniques).
 A small group “critique” at the end of each on-site sketching session will provide a time for sharing ideas among peers.

 Studio Work Sessions

-Both morning and afternoon session will provide a solid block of time for the young architects to begin formulating their ideas for a structure of their dreams.
+Afternoon Studio Work Sessions will provide a solid block of time for the architects to begin formulating their ideas for a structure of their dreams.
 The earlier sessions will be spent brainstorming in small groups and individually, as well as drawing and trying out the architectural tools and techniques that are presented.
-Towards the end of the first week, the young architects will have a drawing of their dream structure that they will use to begin building a model during the second week.
-The young architects will work individually on their own projects while being supported by both teachers and their fellow young architects—ideas will flow with excitement from one workspace to another during these sessions!
+Towards the end of the first week, the architects will have several drawings of their dream structure that they will use to begin building a model during the second week.
+The architects will work individually on their own projects while being supported by both teachers and visiting architects along with their fellow architects – ideas will flow with excitement from one work space to another during these sessions!

 Session II: July 15–26

 $1,080 for the second registration in the family, Purchase College employees and alumni, and early registrations (received by May 10, 2019)

 For a well-rounded summer, combine this program with Young Artists, Young Photographers, eSports Apprentice - YouTube© Streamers and Gamers, Battle Royale: Make Your First Fortnite® Style Video Game, Young Filmmakers, Young Writers, and/or Web App Creator and Python Programmer to maximize your creative experience.